How to use MultiMalModPy

 setup_sim.py

-and modify parameters as needed.
+and modify parameters as needed (visit building scenarios for details).

-Running a Simulation
+Running a simulation

 - Open a terminal and navigate to the repository:

-cd ~/model-characterization
+cd ~/MultiMalModPy

 - Run the Python script to define and launch the simulation: